From Magic State Distillation to Dynamical Systems: Stabilizer Reduction

 There has been various MSD protocols since its proposal in 2005, and most of the known protocols can be fully characterized by stabilizer codes.
 For these protocols, we can describe them using a class of protocols called \textit{Stabilizer Reduction} \cite{campbellStructureProtocolsMagic2009}:

-\begin{definition} {\rm (adopted from Ref.~\cite{campbellStructureProtocolsMagic2009})} A $n$-to-$k$ qubit \textbf{stabilizer reduction} (SR) for stabilizer code $\mathcal{Q}$ performs the following: (i) take an $n$-qubit input state $\rho_{in}$; (ii) measure all stabilizer generators $g_i$ for $i=1,2...,(n-k)$; (iii) postselect on the measurement outcomes of error-detecting stabilizers with all $+1$, and record the measurement outcomes of the other non-error-detecting stabilizers to decide the final gauge correction $\mathcal{ C }_g$; (iii) Decode the post-measurement state onto $k$ output qubits with the logical operators $\bar{X}_i$ and $\bar{Z}_i$ for $i=1,2,...k$ and gauge correction $\mathcal{C}_g$. \end{definition} The effect of stabilizer reduction is projecting the input state $\rho_{in}$ onto the codespace of $\mathcal{Q}$, and the success probability $p_s$ is given by the overlap of the input state and codespace:
+\begin{definition} {\rm (adopted from Ref.~\cite{campbellStructureProtocolsMagic2009})} A $n$-to-$k$ qubit \textbf{stabilizer reduction} (SR) for stabilizer code $\mathcal{Q}$ performs the following: (i) take an $n$-qubit input state $\rho_{in}$; (ii) measure all stabilizer generators $g_i$ for $i=1,2...,(n-k)$; (iii) postselect on the measurement outcomes of error-detecting stabilizers with all $+1$, and record the measurement outcomes of the other non-error-detecting stabilizers to decide the final gauge correction $\mathcal{ C }_g$; (iii) Decode the post-measurement state onto $k$ output qubits with the logical operators $\bar{X}_i$ and $\bar{Z}_i$ for $i=1,2,...k$ and gauge correction $\mathcal{C}_g$. \end{definition} If we post-select on all +1 outcome for all stabilizers, the effect of stabilizer reduction is projecting the input state $\rho_{in}$ onto the codespace of $\mathcal{Q}$, and the success probability $p_s$ is given by the overlap of the input state and codespace:

 where $P_{\mathcal{Q}}$ is the codespace projector for code $\mathcal{Q}$ and we used the fact that $P_\mathcal{Q}^2 = P_\mathcal{Q}$.
 For MSD protocols that allow gauge correction, the overall success rate should be a multiply of $p_s$